A phenomenological model of QCD monopole hadron interactions: Chirality non conserved monopole quark interaction

-Obviously the interaction explicitly breaks chiral SU(2)$_A$ symmetry.
-It is important to note that the interaction mixes the monopoles with isoscalar mesons composed of $\bar{q}q$.
-The monopoles are glueballs so that the coupling gives the explicit way of the mixing among glueballs and isoscalar mesons.
-We should also note that the interaction gives rise to masses of quarks when the monopoles condense $\langle\Phi\rangle\neq 0$. ( More precisely, $2g'|\Phi_0|^2(\bar{q}_1q_1+\bar{q}_2q_2+\bar{q}_3q_3)=2g'|\Phi_0|^2\bar{q}q$ with $\Phi_0\equiv\langle\Phi_i\rangle$. ) Quarks move changing their chiralities in a sea with condensed monopoles.
-Thus, the chiral symmetry is broken in a sense that quarks acquire their masses when the monopole condensation takes place.
-In other words the chiral symmetry breaking arises simultaneously when quark confinement arises.
-In the following section, we propose a phenomenological linear sigma model coupled with the monopoles.
-It realizes chiral condensate induced by the monopole condensation.
+Obviously the interaction explicitly breaks chiral SU$_A$(2) symmetry.
+Thus, pions are not Nambu-Goldstone bosons.
+Their masses are generated by the chiral non symmetric monopole quark interaction and the bare quark masses.
+We also note that the interaction mixes the monopoles with isoscalar mesons composed of $\bar{q}q$.
+The monopoles are glueballs so that the coupling gives the explicit way of the mixing among the glueballs and isoscalar mesons.